 Some services we use to add value and convenience to those who use our website.
 The browsers may set cookies on our behalf.
 These services fall into two broad groups: social media and web analytics (see below for details).

-We use a third party service to help maintain the security and performance of our website.
+We use third party IT services providers to help maintain the security and performance of our website.

 Any email sent to us, including any attachments, may be monitored and used by us for reasons including IT security, appropriate use and for monitoring compliance with our office email policy.
 Email monitoring, system security and blocking software may be used.